 Some states do not allow machine gun ownership.
 However, If you live in any of these 37 states you can own a legally transferable machine gun:

 AL, AR, AK, AZ, CO, CT, FL, GA, HI, ID, IN, KS, KY, LA, MA, ME, MD, MI, MO, MS, MT, ND, NE, NJ, NV, NH, NM, NC, OH, OK, OR, PA, SC, SD, TN, TX, UT, VA, VT, WV, and WY.

 (Even if your state is listed, always be sure to double check as we are not able to offer legal advice).

-Unfortunately, if you live in California (CA), Delaware (DE), Illinois (IL), Iowa (IA), Minnesota (MN), New York (NY), Rhode Island (RI), Washington (WA), Washington, DC or Wisconsin (WI) their state laws do not allow private ownership of machine guns.
+Unfortunately, if you live in California (CA), Delaware (DE), Illinois (IL), Iowa (IA), Minnesota (MN), New York (NY), Rhode Island (RI), Washington (WA), Washington, DC or Wisconsin (WI) their state laws do not allow any new private ownership of machine guns.
 However, some of these states do allow properly licensed dealers to possess them.

 Legally, there are three types of machine guns: